metabase/metabase/docs/enterprise-guide/customizing-drill-through.md

 ![Link option](./images/customizing-drill-through/link-option.png)

 We'll now see the same link template input box as with the chart example above.
-Just as before, we can use the double braces syntax, like `{{PRODUCT_ID}}`, in our URL to refer to a column name to insert the clicked cell's value at that point in the URL.
+Just as before, we can use the double braces syntax, like `{% raw %}{{PRODUCT_ID}}{% endraw %}`, in our URL to refer to a column name to insert the clicked cell's value at that point in the URL.

 ![Link option](./images/customizing-drill-through/table-options-filled.png)